Artiodactyl: Digestive system

-The ruminants (Ruminantia and Tylopoda) ruminate their food—they regurgitate and re-chew it.
+The ruminants (Ruminantia) ruminate their food, regurgitating and re-chewing it.
 Ruminants' mouths often have additional salivary glands, and the oral mucosa is often heavily calloused to avoid injury from hard plant parts and to allow easier transport of roughly chewed food.
 Their stomachs are divided into three to four sections: the rumen, the reticulum, the omasum, and the abomasum.
 After the food is ingested, it is mixed with saliva in the rumen and reticulum and separates into layers of solid versus liquid material.
 The solids lump together to form a bolus (also known as the cud); this is regurgitated by reticular contractions while the glottis is closed.
 When the bolus enters the mouth, the fluid is squeezed out with the tongue and re-swallowed.
 The bolus is chewed slowly to completely mix it with saliva and to break it down.
 Ingested food passes to the "fermentation chamber" (rumen and reticulum), where it is kept in continual motion by rhythmic contractions.
 Cellulytic microbes (bacteria, protozoa, and fungi) produce cellulase, which is needed to break down the cellulose found in plant material.
-This form of digestion has two advantages: plants that are indigestible to other species can be digested and used, and the duration of the actual food consumption shortened; the animal spends only a short time out in the open with his head to the ground—rumination can take place later, in a sheltered area.
+This form of digestion has two advantages: plants that are indigestible to other species can be digested and used, and the duration of the actual food consumption shortened; the animal spends only a short time out in the open with its head to the ground; rumination can take place later, in a sheltered area.

 Tylopoda (camels, llamas, and alpacas) and chevrotains have three-chambered stomachs, while the rest of Ruminantia have four-chambered stomachs.
 The handicap of a heavy digestive system has increased selective pressure towards limbs that allow the animal to quickly escape predators.
-Most species within Suina have a simple two-chambered stomach that allows an omnivorous diet.
-The babirusa, however, is an herbivore, and has extra maxillary teeth to allow for proper mastication of plant material.
+Most species within Suina have a simple two-chambered stomach that allows for an omnivorous diet.
+The babirusa, however, is a herbivore, and has extra maxillary teeth to allow for proper mastication of plant material.
 Most of the fermentation occurs with the help of cellulolytic microorganisms within the caecum of the large intestine.
 Peccaries have a complex stomach that contains four compartments.
-Their fore stomach has fermentation carried out by microbes and has high levels of volatile fatty acid; it has been proposed that their complex fore stomach is a means to slow digestive passage and increase digestive efficiency.
+Their fore stomach has fermentation carried out by microbes and has high levels of volatile fatty acid; it has been proposed that their complex fore-stomach is a means to slow digestive passage and increase digestive efficiency.
 Hippopotamuses have three-chambered stomachs and do not ruminate.
 They consume around 68 kg of grass and other plant matter each night.
 They may cover distances up to 20 mi to obtain food, which they digest with the help of microbes that produce cellulase.
 Their closest living relatives, the whales, are obligate carnivores.

 Unlike other even-toed ungulates, pigs have a simple sack-shaped stomach.
-Some artiodactyla, such as white-tailed deer, lack a gall bladder.
+Some artiodactyls, such as white-tailed deer, lack a gall bladder.